 The final word on vaccine hesitancy

 While correcting misinformation is an important step in the journey, it cannot be the only way forward.

 Science seems to demonstrate that a multi-faceted, individualised and contextualised approach is the best way to make an impact against the anti-vaccination movement.

-With most parents getting their health information online, it’s critical we arm ourselves with best-practice techniques so that, when opportunity arises, we can help to make a difference.
+With most parents getting their health information online, it’s critical you assess your writing to arm yourself with best-practice techniques so that, when an opportunity arises, you can help to make a difference.

 About the MMR vaccine controversy

 In 1998, The Lancet published a study linking the combined measles, mumps, and rubella (MMR) vaccine to colitis and autism spectrum disorders.1

 Authored by a group led by Andrew Wakefield, the study received significant media attention and vaccination results began to drop as frightened parents refused to vaccinate their children.